SpringBreakGji4/USB-timing-fingerprint/README.md

 # USB-timing-fingerprint
+This USB timing fingerprint authenticator is for Linux.
+## Introduction
-This USB timing fingerprint authenticator is for Linux To create timing fingerprint, we need to issue a series of read operations to the device and precisely record the device’s response latency.
+To create timing fingerprint, we need to issue a series of read operations to the device and precisely record the device’s response latency.
 ## Build
 ### Prerequisites